-Ensuring for appropriate treatment and follow-up of active TB cases and suspects is the highest priority of the Tuberculosis Control Program.
-However, in order to achieve TB elimination in South Dakota, an emphasis must be made on preventing future cases of TB.
+Ensuring for appropriate treatment and follow-up of active TB cases and suspects is the highest priority of the Tuberculosis Control Program however in order to achieve TB elimination in South Dakota emphasis on preventing future cases of TB is necessary.
 This is accomplished by follow-up of persons infected with latent TB infection.
 These individuals are infected with the TB bacteria (Mycobacterium tuberculosis) but have not yet developed an active form of the disease.
 By finding and treating these individuals, future TB cases can be prevented and therefore the TB Control Program dedicates time and resources to this preventive strategy.
 Figures 20 presents the number of patients reported with latent TB infection (positive TB skin tests or positive IGRA testing) over the last 10 years.
-All of these individuals have the potential to develop active TB disease and potentially be infectious to others.
+All of these persons have the potential to develop active TB disease and possibly be infectious to others.